sqz-xy/gad-sdk/README.md

 ## Requirements

+- Navsuite 3.9 or newer.
+Or Blended 230817 or newer.
+- OxTS INS with firmware version 231017 or newer.
+Contact OxTS [support](https://support.oxts.com/hc/en-us/requests/new) for help with firmware.
 - CMake >3.1 (Last version tested 3.24)
 - Generic Aiding Feature Codes.
 - Ethernet connection to an OxTS INS, for real-time aiding.